apollographql/apollo-kotlin/intellij-plugin/README.md

 The plugin is supported on:

-- IntelliJ 2022.2 and above
+- IntelliJ 2022.3 and above
-- Android Studio 2022.2 (Flamingo) and above
+- Android Studio 2022.6 (Giraffe) and above

 ## Installation instructions